portainer/portainer-docs/docs/v2.0/upgrade/updBE.md

 Full steps on how to upgrade to Portainer Business coming soon.

-### Hor to Downgrade
+### How to Downgrade

-Full steps on how to downgrade from Portainer Business to CE [are found here.](https://documentation.portainer.io/v2.0-be/downgrade/be-to-ce/
+Full steps on how to downgrade from Portainer Business to CE [are found here.](https://documentation.portainer.io/v2.0-be/downgrade/be-to-ce/)

 ## :material-note-text: Notes